causalMedAnalysis/ipwmed/README.md

 # ipwmed: Causal Mediation Analysis using Inverse Probability Weighting

-`ipwmed` is a stata module to perform causal mediation analysis using inverse probability weighting (IPW).
+`ipwmed` is a Stata module to perform causal mediation analysis using inverse probability weighting (IPW).
 This module is esigned for binary treatment and mediator variables.
 It constructs a set of IPWs and then uses them to estimate the controlled direct, natural direct, natural indirect, and average total effects.

 ## Syntax